bobportfolio/bobportfolio/README.md

 # bobportfolio

-the django files to the bobportfolio.uk site
+The django code for the bobportfolio.uk website